Salisbury, Connecticut: Sports

 The Salisbury Winter Sports Association hosts ski jumping competitions at its Satre Hill venue in Salisbury.
 It has hosted United States Eastern Ski Jumping Championships each February since 1952.

 The well-known automobile racing course of Lime Rock Park is in the southeast corner of Salisbury.

 Government

 Salisbury has an open town meeting form of government, with three selectmen.

 Education

 Salisbury is a member of Regional School District 01, which also serves the towns of Canaan, Cornwall, Kent, North Canaan, and Sharon.
 Public school students attend Salisbury Central School (grades K–8), and Housatonic Valley Regional High School, which is in Falls Village.
 There are also three boarding schools in the town, Salisbury School and Hotchkiss School, both high schools, and Indian Mountain School, Pre-K through grade 9.

 Media

-The community is served by a weekly newspaper, The Lakeville Journal.
+The community is served by a weekly newspaper, The Lakeville Journal, and the Republican-American, a daily newspaper based in Waterbury.
 The Salisbury Sampler is a 10-issue-per-year newsletter of community events, notices and news edited by the office of the Selectmen and mailed to all households.
 The Salisbury Association publishes a bi-annual newsletter covering the land trust, historical and civic committees news and activities.
 It is mailed to all households.